 They also added B vitamins.
-One of the knocks on NMN is it can make you feel a bit fatigued, and b vitamins to keep your energy up.
+One of the knocks on NMN is it can make you feel a bit fatigued, and B vitamins help keep your energy up.

 This product is pricier than others, and resveratrol and quercetin are both powerful ingredients and not for everyone, so unless you want all of them, stick to another product.

 Codeage is cGMP certified and third-party tested.